fitodic/django-studies/README.rst

     :alt: Test coverage status

-Have you ever found yourself in a situation where you've made changes to some functionality, all the tests are passing, manual tests seem OK, but you're still not convinced that you covered all use-cases?
+Have you ever found yourself in a situation where you've made changes to some functionality, all the tests are passing, manual tests look OK, but you're still not convinced that you've covered all of the edge-cases?

-Maybe you want to try it out on a limited amount of users for a certain period of time just to flesh out all the cases you've missed.
+Maybe you want to try it out on a limited set of users for a certain period of time just to flesh out all the cases you've missed.
 Or you just want to run a couple of experiments and study the effects without severely impacting the users in a negative way.